-PT results (e.g. scores) for all analytes, both NYS mandated PT and non-NYS mandated PT, are made available to CLEP by the CMS-approved PT providers as both electronic files and evaluation reports.
+PT results (e.g., scores) for all NYS mandated PT analytes are made available to CLEP by the CMS-approved PT providers as both electronic files and evaluation reports.
 After PT results are received at CLEP they are monitored for both participation and performance.
 The minimum satisfactory score for all analytes is 80%, with the exception of ABO grouping, Rh grouping and compatibility testing where the satisfactory score is 100%.